Finishing your senior year of high school and thinking about starting a career in welding in Texas?

-The CW program tests welders on their skill and knowledge of various welding techniques used in the structural steel, petroleum pipelines, sheet metal, and chemical refinery industries.
+The CW program tests welders’ skill and knowledge of various welding techniques used in the structural steel, petroleum pipelines, sheet metal, and chemical refinery industries.

-There are different types of specific certifications you can get as a Certified Welder with various metals, positions and processes.
+You can get different types of certifications as a Certified Welder with various metals, positions and processes.
 (You can download the AWS Certified Welder certification table here.)

 Who Can Take the Test?